 Students spend between six and nine hours per week outside of class learning vocabulary, reading, completing writing exercises and compositions, working on pronunciation, preparing oral presentations, and working with the multimedia files that accompany the text.

 - In this course students learn the basics of understanding, speaking, reading, and writing Italian.
-It stresses oral proficiency, correct pronunciation, listening comprehension, and grammatical accuracy, as well as the cultural and historical backgrounds of the Italian-speaking countries.
+Instruction stresses oral proficiency, correct pronunciation, listening comprehension, and grammatical accuracy, as well as the cultural and historical backgrounds of the Italian-speaking countries.

 - VII.
 Required Course Content and Direction

-- acquire and demonstrate an elementary degree of competence in the four language skills: speaking, listening comprehension, reading, and writing;
+- acquire and demonstrate an elementary degree of competence in the four language skills: speaking, listening comprehension, reading, and writing [Arts/Humanities];

 - recognize and respond appropriately to most common spoken situations;